-- If you are changing modules in the first two weeks of term, hand all copies of the form in to the Computer Science Teaching Support Office: the Office will arrange for the necessary signature, and will then send a copy over to Student Records and return a copy to you via the pigeonholes.
+- If you are changing modules in the first week of term, hand all copies of the form in to the Computer Science Teaching Support Office: the Office will arrange for the necessary signature, and will then send a copy over to Student Records and return a copy to you via the pigeonholes.

-- If you are changing modules after the first three weeks of term, you must get the form signed by your Programme Director, the Director of Undergraduate Studies or the Director of Postgraduate Studies as appropriate, before you hand it in to the Computer Science Teaching Support Office.
+- If you are changing modules after the first week of term, you must get the form signed by your Programme Director, the Director of Undergraduate Studies or the Director of Postgraduate Studies as appropriate, before you hand it in to the Computer Science Teaching Support Office.

 Since the role of the personal tutor led to confusion in the past, it has been split into different roles, namely of that of an academic advisor, who advises you on academic matters, and the welfare support by the welfare team.

 In and following meetings with the welfare team and the academic advisors matters of a confidential nature will not be disclosed to anyone else unless you agree.
 Confidentiality is, however, not unlimited.
 We have to take action if we get the impression that you are a danger to yourself or others.